 No. The construction on the former May Company building is the new Academy Museum of Motion Pictures being built by the Academy of Motion Picture Arts and Sciences.
-The globe-shaped structure that is visible to the west of LACMA houses their theater.
+The globe-shaped structure that is visible to the west of LACMA houses the Academy Museum’s theater.

 Where would LACMA expand in the future?

-LACMA is pursuing its next expansion through satellite spaces across L.A.
+LACMA is pursuing the next phase of its expansion through additional museum spaces across L.A.
 County, enhancing the accessibility of our collections and bringing art and art education to communities throughout our vast county.
-We already have ongoing exhibition, education, and public programming at Charles White Elementary School in MacArthur Park, collaborations with the Vincent Price Art Museum in East Los Angeles College in Monterey Park, and museum satellites currently being planned in South L.A.
+We already have ongoing exhibition, education, and public programming at Charles White Elementary School in MacArthur Park, collaborations with the Vincent Price Art Museum at East Los Angeles College in Monterey Park, and additional museums currently being planned in South L.A